-All employees are required to report student complaints of bullying to the Campus Principal/Direct Supervisor or to the stopwalktalk.org website.
+Bullying is defined by §TEC 37.0832.
+All employees are required to report student complaints of bullying, including cyber bullying, to the campus principal/direct supervisor or the stopwalktalk.org website.
 The district's policy includes definitions and procedures for reporting and investigating bullying of students and is reprinted below: